Freeongoo/spring-examples/test-dbunit/readme.md

 @DbUnitConfiguration(databaseConnection="getDataSource")
 ```

-where `getDataSource` - name of bean
+where `getDataSource` - is name of bean

 ## how to work with DBUnit when there is already data in the selected table